-Teri Williams, Public Information Officer, (702) 486-0407 or twilliams@business.nv.gov

-For Immediate Release: March 30, 2017
+Contact: Teri Williams, (702) 486-0407 or twilliams@business.nv.gov For Immediate Release: April 6, 2018

-Nevada's 2017-2018 Construction Wage Survey Released
+Nevada's 2018-2019 Construction Prevailing Wage Survey Released

-Carson City, NV- The Office of the Nevada Labor Commissioner has released the 2017-2018 Construction Wage Survey for contractors throughout the state.
+Carson City, NV- The Office of the Nevada Labor Commissioner has released the 2018-2019 Construction Wage Survey for contractors throughout the state.

-Completed surveys are due by 5:00 pm on July 17, 2017, in order to be included in the process for determining the prevailing wage rates, which will be posted on October 1, 2017, as required by Nevada law.
+Completed surveys are due by 5:00 pm on July 16, 2018 in order to be included in the process for determining the prevailing wage rates, which will be posted on October 1, 2018, as required by Nevada law.

 Nevada law requires the Labor Commissioner to conduct an annual survey of contractors who have performed construction work during the past year in order to determine prevailing wage rates for the upcoming year.
 Prevailing wage rates are required to be paid on Nevada public works construction projects such as roadways and government buildings that cost more than \$250,000.
-The prevailing wage rate on school projects including the Nevada System of Higher Education (NSHE) is 90% of the prevailing wage rate for each job classification in the County where the school construction is taking place.
-Charter Schools are exempt from prevailing wage requirements.
+The prevailing wage rate on school projects including the Nevada System of Higher Education (NSHE) is 90 percent of the prevailing wage rate for each job classification in the county where the school construction is taking place.
+Charter schools are exempt from prevailing wage requirements.

-Contractors can access the survey at www.labor.nv.gov.
+Contractors can access the survey at www.labor.nv.gov and fill the survey out online.
 The website also contains convenient links to Nevada's prevailing wage laws, as well as state-required posters and other useful employment information.
 Individuals may also request a hard copy of the survey by calling the Office of the Labor Commissioner in Las Vegas at (702) 486-2650, or in Carson City at (775) 684-1890.

 All contractors who have worked on construction projects may participate in the survey, even if they are not required to have a contractors' license.
-It is important for all contractors, particularly those working in rural areas, to participate as precisely as possible in the survey to ensure that the calculated prevailing wage rates accurately reflect the rates that are being paid in a particular County.
-If no rates are reported for a job classification in a County, the Labor Commissioner must rely on wage rates as reported for the nearest County that reported a rate for that particular job classification.
+It is important for all contractors, particularly those working in rural areas, to participate as precisely as possible in the survey to ensure that the calculated prevailing wage rates accurately reflect the rates that are being paid in a particular county.
+If no rates are reported for a job classification in a county, the Labor Commissioner may rely on wage rates as reported for the nearest county that reported a rate for that particular job classification.